- Weighs only 249 grams.

 The original Mavic Mini was a great drone that DJI introduced in October 2019.
 It solved one of the most pressing problems with the user i-e legal requirements to register your drone with the FAA that weighs more than 250 grams.
 With the original Mini, people were able to fly straight out of the box without going through exhausting paperwork.

-With the new Mavic Mini 2, DJI solved most of these problems while still retaining its most unique selling point i-e its take-off weight of 249 grams.
+The new DJI Mini 2 was released in November 2020.
+With this new version, DJI solved most of these problems while still retaining its most unique selling point i-e its take-off weight of 249 grams.
 With the new Mavic Mini 2, you can enjoy a better camera, longer transmission range with the DJI proprietary OcuSync 2 transmission, digital zoom, wind resistance capabilities, and many more features that were missing with the original Mavic Mini.

 Let’s dive deep and see what this small flying machine has up its sleeve.

 The new Mavic Mini 2 comes complete with everything that you need to fly right away.
 It comes with its own Nylon shoulder carry bag that is very soft and perfect for carrying the drone along on trips.
 Although most drone enthusiasts have figured out their own preferred carry options (I have been using the same one I got 3 years ago for each new drone) but for someone new to the hobby, this is great stuff.